 That also means we have a sheep that needs to be milked, and she does NOT like anyone touching her udder, so this will be super fun. :)

 We just have one more ewe due this month and we will be done!
 Hopefully she has a girl.
 Keep your fingers crossed!!!

 Hazel surprised us this morning with twin bucks. :) They are both exact matches of Hazel, except one has a pink pig nose.
-I call them Mr. Muscles and Mr. Snort Snort (because of his pink pig nose).
-Mr. Muscles was jumping on me less than 8 hours after his birth!
-Here are the pics:
+They are super cute.
+One of them was jumping on me less than 8 hours after he was born!
+Here are the photos:

 A day in the hay for little Martin.

 And, of course, a day of "Let's play, play, play!" for Annie and Silas.